Deamoner/webxrhackathon_2023_workshop/readme.md

 brew install awscli
 ```

 Configure the AWS CLI with your credentials, and set the default region to us-east-1 or us-west-2 (skip if already configured).
+See how to create and find your credentials from this [link](https://catalog.us-east-1.prod.workshops.aws/workshops/0ec8648d-8d3e-43d2-84ee-26c85152993b/en-US/configuration).

 ```
 aws configure